Guthix/OldScape/README.md

 ## Dependencies

-Currently the Jagex-Store-5 dependency needs to be manually added to
+Currently the Jagex-Store-5 dependency needs to be manually added to the classpath.